The day has finally arrived, the start of your cruise vacation! Everyone is excited and wants to get on the ship as quickly and as early as possible.

 13. Bring proper identification

 Once you make your way onto the ship, the cruise fun begins.
 We recommend avoiding the buffet if possible, as it is notoriously busy on the first day.
 Some ships may have complimentary lunch spots or even specialty dining for a relaxing start to the day.
-Check out different options.
+If you opt to dine at a specialty restaurant, you'll likely have to pay a surcharge; however, it is sometimes cheaper to dine during lunch than at dinner, anyway!

 15. Make reservations